XuechenZhang123/LCSC/README.md

 # LCSCNet-Linear-Compressing-Based-Skip-Connecting-Network-for-Image-Super-Resolution
-Codes for "LCSCNet: Linear Compressing Based Skip-Connecting Network for Image Super-Resolution", being accepted by IEEE Transactions on Image Processing in 2019.
+Codes for "LCSCNet: Linear Compressing Based Skip-Connecting Network for Image Super-Resolution", accepted by IEEE Transactions on Image Processing in 2019.